...

 Summarizing key points of your speech when concluding an oration is an age-old method of finishing your address.
 It is a technique speakers and writers use to close and ensure their audience remembers their main point.

-Using a summary for closure is very common with lectures, and the traditional presentation thank you addresses.
+Using a summary for closure is common with lectures and the traditional presentation thank-you addresses.

 2. Closing with the Power of Three

-The power of three uses a pattern of three words, phrases, or more to emphasize a point and make it more memorable.
-A typical use by Julius Caesar is “I came, I saw, I conquered.”
+The Power of Three uses a pattern of three words, phrases, or more to emphasize a point and make it more memorable.
+A typical phrase Julius Caesar uses is “I came, I saw, I conquered.”

 3. Closing with Metaphors